anodyne/nova/modules/kohana/userguide/guide/de-de/about.conventions.md

 	if ($baz == $bun)
 		$baz = $bar + 2;

-### Comparison Operations
+### Vergleichsoperatoren

-Please use OR and AND for comparison:
+Bitte benutze OR and AND:

 	// Correct:
 	if (($foo AND $bar) OR ($b AND $c))